Hey Kids (Start Here)

 This is the worst idea you’ve ever had, his brain says.

-Eh, Newt replies.
-That’s debatable.
+Eh, Newt replies, debatable.

 He walks two blocks, leaving the reflective windows of The Last Diner behind him.
-He crosses the nearly untrafficked street that runs along the internal perimeter of the Wall and stands on the sidewalk that marks civilization’s final border, weaving his fingers through the chain-linked fence that separates him from the base of the Wall.
+He crosses the untrafficked street that runs along the internal perimeter of the Wall and stands on the sidewalk that marks civilization’s final border, weaving his fingers through the chain-link fence that separates him from the base of the Wall.

 That seems fair, Newt thinks in their direction.
 Be who you are, kids.